19hours/sg-statutes/Acts/Income Tax Act.md

 [1/98; 30/2007]

-(4) Notwithstanding subsection (1)(a), where on or after 1st January 2007, contributions are made by any employer for any year to the medisave account of an employee maintained under the Central Provident Fund Act (Cap.
-36), such contributions up to $1,500 for that year shall, subject to subsections (5) and (6), not be deemed to be income accruing to the employee.
+(4) Notwithstanding subsection (1)(a) but subject to subsection (6), where a contribution is made by an employer in any year to the medisave account of his employee maintained under the Central Provident Fund Act (Cap.
+36), the contribution up to the maximum amount referred to in subsection (5) shall not be deemed to be income accruing to the employee.

-(5) Where contributions referred to in subsection (4) are made in respect of an employee by 2 or more employers for any year, the amount of such contributions not deemed to be income accruing to the employee shall not exceed $1,500 for that year.

-[21/2003]
+[22/2011 wef 01/01/2011]

+(5) The maximum amount is $1,500 less —

+(a) any previous contribution made by the same or another employer to that medisave account in that year where the contribution is not deemed to be income under subsection (4); and

+(b) any previous contribution made to that medisave account in that year that is exempt from tax under section 13(1)(jc).

+[22/2011 wef 01/01/2011]

 (6) Subsection (4) shall not apply to contributions made by an employer in any year from 1st January 1999 to the Central Provident Fund in respect of an employee who holds a professional visit pass or a work pass in that year.